vivekvdatla/vivekvdatla.github.io/README.md

 62/869075
 :	Multi-Pass Fine Reading for Machine Comprehension

-62/793611
-:	A system for multi-perspective discourse within a set conversation standards

 62/777,278
 :	Systems and methods for augmented reality enhanced field services support

-62/793611
-:	A system for multi-perspective discourse within a set conversation standards

 62/681123
 :	Open domain real-time question answering based on asynchronous multi perspective context driven retrieval and neural paraphrasing